Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Option 3: The International Certification and Reciprocity Consortium’s (IC&RC) Advanced Alcohol and Drug Counselor (AADC) Exam

-This exam is also made up of 150 multiple questions and has a three-hour time limit.
+This exam consists of 150 multiple-choice questions and has a three-hour time limit.
 However, scores are determined on an 800-point scale.
 500 is a passing score.

-Additionally, while the questions on this exam may be similar to the other exams, they’re organized a bit differently.
+Additionally, although the questions on this exam may be similar to those on other exams, they’re organized a bit differently.
 The AADC exam covers:

-The IC&RC says this exam also includes many questions about co-occurring disorders.
-Unfortunately, this exam can’t be taken at home so you’ll need to schedule an exam at an approved location in Lindon, Salt Lake City, Taylorsville, or St. George.
+The IC&RC states that this exam also includes numerous questions about co-occurring disorders.
+Unfortunately, this exam can’t be taken at home, so you’ll need to schedule an exam at an approved location in Lindon, Salt Lake City, Taylorsville, or St. George.
 The fee is $210 for AUSAP members and $225 for non-members.

 Step 5: Submit Your ASUDC Application